Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 > [Installation Guide](misc/Installation.md)

 There are also other popular user interfaces, such as [**Fooocus**](https://github.com/lllyasviel/Fooocus) and [**ComfyUI**](https://github.com/comfyanonymous/ComfyUI), each with their own pros and cons.
-The UI-related information in this Guide will mainly focus on Automatic1111 Webui, but the general knowledge about Stable Diffusion is the same for all of them!
+The UI-related information in this Guide will mainly be focused on **Automatic1111 Webui**, but the general knowledge about Stable Diffusion is the same for all of them!

 > **Fooocus** is rather simplified, suitable for those who just want to get beautiful artworks by writing a prompt